 In each of the following transactions, Retained Death Benefit makes it possible to eliminate premium payments while retaining a portion of the death benefit with no future premiums.
 Here are some examples of how Retained Death Benefit can be tailored to the policyowner’s individual situation.

 The result is a revolutionary shift in how life insurance assets are managed.
-Advisors can have a client’s policy appraised to determine the market value.
-And the information provided by these appraisals helps policyowners use their capital more efficiently.
+Advisors can have a client’s policy valued.
+And the information provided by these policy valuations helps policyowners use their capital more efficiently.